Instant Pot Chinese Chicken

 - 2- inch piece of fresh ginger, thinly sliced widthwise

-- 1 tablespoon unrefined sesame oil (or your preferred cooking oil)
+- 1 tablespoon sesame oil (or your preferred cooking oil)

 Flavorings Added At The End: